-Eating at a caloric deficit takes its toll after a while.
+Eating at a calorie deficit takes its toll after a while.
 You feel hungry all the time, crave high-calorie foods and fat loss slows down.
 When this happens, most people turn to cheat days or cheat meals.
 But this can actually offset a lot of the progress you’ve made.

 What Happens As You Get Leaner

 This is the main reason why it becomes harder to burn fat as you get deeper into your fat loss phase.
-A study by the Columbia University found that daily energy expenditure can drop anywhere from 8% to 28% after 5-8 weeks of dieting.
+A study by Columbia University found that daily energy expenditure can drop anywhere from 8% to 28% after 5-8 weeks of dieting.

-How Diet Breaks Can Help
+How A Diet Break Can Help

 - Refeed days

 Research indicates that the adaptations your body goes through in a calorie deficit are partially regulated by the hormone leptin.
 The longer you’re in a calorie deficit, the more your leptin levels drop.
 This in return causes you to feel more hungry throughout the day, burn fewer calories and basically makes you feel depleted.

 Research shows that overeating on carbs (like during a refeed) significantly increases leptin levels and, thus, may help slow down some of the metabolic adaptations that typically occur in a fat loss phase.